 WHAT IF THE OTHER PARENT WON’T PARTICIPATE?

-In many cases, the court will order both parents to participate and this is preferred.
+In cases where parent-child contact problems or parental alienation has been identified, the court will order both parents to participate and this is preferred.
 Having said that, even in mandated cases, some parents will resist interventions, undermine therapy, file complaints or make allegations against the therapist, or find ways to terminate.
 It is what it is, and we do our very best to continue to try to work with both parents as much as we possible can.
+The presence of judicial oversight (ie the court is updated on progress) assists in keeping everyone accountable and on track.

 In more voluntary situations, we also try to work with both parents as much as possible.
 However, not everyone is ready or willing to move forward at the same time.
 As part of the intake process, we’ll assess each family member willing to participate.
 If one parent is not willing to become involved, depending on the circumstances, we can still work with the children and the alienated or targeted parent if we feel it will be beneficial to the child.
-In other situations we may be able to work with the targeted parent alone to address issues as they arise and provide parent coaching.
+In other situations we work with the targeted parent alone to address issues as they arise, provide parent coaching, as well as assisting in the legal options and presentation of the information to the courts to ensure the all relevant information is provided in the most optimal way.
+This may include meeting with parents’ lawyers to assisting in locating appropriate services and presentation of material to ensure the best possible outcome.

 WHAT IF THE COURT THINKS I’M THE PROBLEM?